Uspizig/LilyGo-EPD-47-OWM-Weather-Display/README.md

 You may get some compilation warnings, they are not errors

 Version 4.1 is faster and more compact and has many changes.
+Fixed some major typos, syntax errors and miss alignments